 Originally from Arizona, Faith received her Bachelor’s degree in Psychology from Arizona State University.
 During and after her course of study, she gained experience in the social services field working one on one with children on the autism spectrum and with teens with varying diagnoses aging out of the foster care system.
-She next moved to Boston to attend Boston University to pursue her Masters in Social Work with a focus in group work.
+She moved to Boston to attend Boston University to pursue her Masters in Social Work with a focus in group work.
 While attending BU, she completed her first clinical internship at Step by Step and her second at Massachusetts Mental Health Center through the Department of Mental Health, further solidifying her interests in the mental health field, particularly in psychosis, substance use and group work.
-Since her internship, Faith has stayed with SBS and held a variety of roles including Case Manager, Senior Case Manager, Residential Program Director and her current role of Clinical Director.
-As Clinical Director Faith has been the driving force behind the enhancement of the residential program which now better meets the more varied needs of SBS’s clients.
-Faith has also developed many program initiatives within SBS and has developed a partnership with the organization Writers Without Margins, which brings creative writing groups to unconventional spaces and supports its members in becoming published writers.
-In addition to her roles at SBS, Faith also serves as a consultant for Boston Senior Home Care and provides clinical supervision to the organization’s case managers and is also a facilitator for Writers Without Margins.
+Since her internship, Faith has stayed with SxS and held a variety of roles including Case Manager, Senior Case Manager, Residential Program Director and her current role of Clinical Director.
+As Clinical Director, Faith has been the driving force behind the enhancement of the residential program which now better meets the more varied needs of SxS’s clients.
+Faith has also developed many program initiatives within SxS and has developed a partnership with the organization Writers Without Margins, which brings creative writing groups to unconventional spaces and supports its members in becoming published writers.
+In addition to her roles at SBS, Faith is a facilitator for Writers Without Margins and has a small therapy private practice.
 When she isn’t working, Faith enjoys live music, writing and poetry, photography, and staying active.

 Amanda is a New England native who earned her Bachelor’s degree in psychology and studio art.
 Curious as to how the arts in therapy could serve as an avenue into oneself and others, she went on to complete her graduate studies in Clinical Counseling and Expressive Arts Therapy at Lesley University and soon became a Licensed Mental Health Counselor and Registered Art Therapist in the state of Massachusetts.
 Amanda has extensive experience working within nonprofit settings for at-risk populations.
 She has served as a clinician within partial hospitalization programs, day treatment, and residential treatment settings for adults experiencing persistent mental illness and other co-morbidities.
 As Step by Step’s Clinical Admissions Director, she aims to provide empathic guidance for all individuals based on their unique needs.
 Amanda makes every effort to establish a trusting environment with each individual she serves, using various strengths-based approaches including: DBT, ACT, harm reduction, and mindfulness-based practices.
 Additionally, she emphasizes the significance of holistic healing within her practice at Step by Step in order to best support an individual’s ability to access their inner resources and establish a life outside of treatment.
 Amanda’s integrated therapeutic approach encourages self-expression, autonomy, and forward momentum within one’s recovery journey.